Some Recent Research Highlights

 Reference: A. Scheinker and A. Williams, "Latent diffusion can map beam loss to two-dimensional phase-space projections," Physical Review Accelerators and Beams (2025).
 Link to paper

-Super-resolution diffusion for 6D phase space diagnostics
+Adaptive Super-resolution diffusion for 6D phase space diagnostics

 Another Example